-This bill mandates that school boards provide both breakfast and lunch to all students under their jurisdiction, ensuring that these meals are available without cost or at a reduced cost for children who meet federal income eligibility guidelines.
+This bill mandates that school boards provide both breakfast and lunch to all students under their jurisdiction, ensuring that these meals are available at no cost or at a reduced cost for children who meet federal income eligibility guidelines.
 The existing legal language is amended to specify that each school board must make lunch available during school hours and breakfast available before or during school hours, unless the start of school is delayed.
-The previous requirement of providing "at least one meal" has been replaced with a clear obligation to provide both breakfast and lunch.
+The previous requirement of providing "at least one meal" has been replaced with the explicit requirement for both breakfast and lunch.
 Additionally, the bill emphasizes that the state board of education will oversee compliance and establish nutritional standards for the meals provided.

 Statutes affected: